 If you suspect that someone has overdosed on opiates (or any other drug) getting help can make the difference between life and death or serious, permanent injury.
 It is essential to call 911 and report any suspected overdose.

 It can also help to carry naloxone, an opiate overdose reversal drug.
 This medication can be administered nasally or by muscular injection and is available without a prescription in many states.
 Giving someone this drug can reverse the effects of an overdose for enough time for first responders to arrive, but the effects of naloxone don’t last long.
 Without contacting 911, someone can slip back into an overdose and still die, even after receiving naloxone.
 The most important action to take if you witness signs of an overdose is to contact emergency services so that the life of the overdose victim can possibly be saved.

 For people who use illegal drugs, it can seem risky to call the police or 911 to report an overdose.
 However, in most states, including California, there exists a “Good Samaritan Law”.
-This law means that when you call for help to report an overdose, you can’t be arrested.
-Or, prosecuted for possession of drugs or drug paraphernalia.
-That means that calling 911 doesn’t put you at risk, even if you use drugs, too- it only serves to potentially save the life of someone who has overdosed.
+This law means that when you call for help to report an overdose, you can’t be arrested or prosecuted for possession of drugs or drug paraphernalia.
+It’s absolutely important to get emergency assistance if you think someone is showing any signs of an overdose.
 No matter the circumstances, preventing death from an overdose should be the highest priority in these situations.

 If you have ever suffered an overdose or have seen a friend or family member exhibit signs of an overdose, it might be necessary to seek professional help for a substance abuse problem.
 If that’s the case, Diablo Valley Drug and Alcohol Services can help- call us today at 925-403-4889.

 **Originally posted on December 20, 2018.
 Updated on March 20, 2019.